HenSch90/SiD/Modul-C1_Kind.md

 in:

-q: Wenn Sie die Möglichkeit hätten, welche Alternative würden Sie favorisieren?
+q: Was würden Sie künftigen Studienanfänger\*innen empfehlen

 is: